 Starting with version 5, Bells & Whistles for Outlook includes a comprehensive email statistics software engine that allows you to create reports (email metrics) about your Outlook email activity.
 On this article we will detail these email statistics features.

-Once you clicked on the “My Metrics” button shown above, a popup window will let you configure your email statistics options.
+Click on the “My Metrics” button shown above and a popup window will let you configure your email statistics options.
 You can choose to generate Outlook email statistics based on the following stats options:

 – specify a period of time for which the email statistics software will generate the reports;

 – generate the email reports for all your mail folders or only for selected Outlook folders (for example, if you want to see a report about the number of emails you send per month, you can select only the Sent Items folder);

 – create the email reports for all your Outlook email accounts or only for selected accounts;

 – choose between the following email statistics, based on the above options:

 — daily email traffic stats: how many emails did you send & receive per day? which are your busiest email hours?

 — weekly email traffic stats: how many emails did you send & receive per week? which is the busiest day of the week?

 — top 10 recipients: which are the contacts that you communicated the most with?